 Stress Can Lead To Suicide?

-Terminal illness such as cancer or HIV can be enough to drive one to the edge.
-Social isolation, bullying or harassment, loss of a loved one, joblessness are all factors that impact the quality of life and the stress leads to mental health problems.
+Terminal illnesses such as cancer or HIV can be enough to drive one to the edge.
+Social isolation, bullying or harassment, loss of a loved one, and joblessness are all factors that impact the quality of life and stress leads to mental health problems.

-Treatment is limited and most often not effective.
-Self-medication such as drinking, drugs or eating the wrong foods only add to the growing psychological problem that just continues to get worse.
+Teatment is limited and most often not effective.
+Self-medication such as drinking, drugs or eating the wrong foods only adds to the growing psychological problem that just continues to get worse.
 Self-medication leads to addiction, so health deteriorates further.
-Certainly, whether drugs or alcohol become a get by strategy there is no rational thinking when feeling so low.
+Certainly, whether drugs or alcohol become a get-by strategy there is no rational thinking when feeling so low.